Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 2. Before you can begin these exercises you will need to install a text editor.
 Instructions for installing a text editor are here:

-3. Text documents end with the .TXT extension.
-Website documents end with the .HTML extension.
-It is important to remember when editing websites, to always save it as an .HTML file.
+3. Text documents end with the .TXT file extension.
+Website documents end with the .HTML file extension.
+It is important to remember when editing website documents, to always save them as .HTML files.

 5. If you are not seeing the file extensions, click the View tab in File Explorer.
 In the Show/Hide section at top, put a check mark in the box next to File name extensions.